-The annual valuation performed as of September 30 on the senior preferred stock and warrants comprising the Investments in GSEs line item on the Balance Sheets incorporates various forecasts, projections, and cash flow analyses to develop an estimate of the asset's fair value.
-The value of the senior preferred stock is estimated by first estimating the fair value of the total equity of each GSE (which, in addition to the senior preferred stock, is comprised of other equity instruments including common stock, common stock warrants, and junior preferred stock).
-The fair value of the total equity is based on a discounted cash flow valuation methodology, whereby the primary input is the present value of the projected quarterly cash flows to equity holders.
-The fair value of the GSEs' other equity instruments are then deducted from its total equity, with the remainder representing the fair value of the GSEs which, along with the junior preferred stock, are traded on the OTC Bulletin Board.
-Treasury evaluates the need for adjusting the OTC market-based valuation of the warrants for the effects, if any, of significant events occurring after the close of the market but before the end of the measurement date.
-Treasury records any changes in valuation, including impairment, on the Statement of Net Cost and the Balance Sheet.
-Since the valuation is an annual process, Treasury deems changes in valuation of the senior preferred stock and warrants as usual and recurring.
+Estimates are also used to determine the fair value of investments in SPVs and GSEs.
+The fair value of the SPV preferred equity investments are estimated based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected annual cash flows associated with these investments.
+The value of the GSEs senior preferred stock is estimated by first estimating the fair value of the total equity of each GSE (which, in addition to the senior preferred stock, is comprised of other equity instruments including common stock, common stock warrants, and junior preferred stock).

+The fair value of the total equity is based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected quarterly cash flows to equity holders.
+The fair value of the GSEs' other equity instruments are then deducted from its total equity, with the remainder representing the fair value of the senior preferred stock.
+For additional information on investments in SPVs and GSEs see Note 8-Investments in Special Purpose Vehicles and Note 9-Investments in Government-Sponsored Enterprises.

-Treasury performs annual calculations, as of September 30, to assess the need for recording an estimated liability in accordance with SFFAS No. 5, Accounting for Liabilities of The Federal Government, related to the government's funding commitment to the GSEs under the SPSPAs.
-Liability recognition is predicated on the probable future occurrence of an excess of liabilities and minimum capital reserve amounts, as defined, over the assets of either GSE at the end of any reporting quarter.
-The occurrence of future GSE deficits, which ultimately determines the liability to the GSEs, is most sensitive to future changes in the housing price index and, to a lesser extent, future changes in guarantee fees received by the GSEs on single family mortgages and interest rates.
-For more detailed information on investments in GSEs and the amended SPSPAs, see Note 8-Investments in Government-Sponsored Enterprises.
+Treasury performs annual calculations, as of September 30, to assess the need for recording an estimated liability in accordance with SFFAS No. 5, Accounting for Liabilities of The Federal Government, and to the government's funding commitment to the GSEs under the SPSPAs.
+Treasury estimates and records the NPV of this potential liability, if any, based on the probable future occurrence of excess cash flows received above the full recovery of the costs associated with these programs.
+For additional information on investments in GSEs and the amended SPSPAs, see Note 9-Investments in Government-Sponsored Enterprises.